TeamOpenIndustry/ImmersiveRailroading/README.md

 If you want to add your own train models as resource pack to the game, please make sure to check out the *#modeling* Channel on our [Discord](https://discordapp.com/invite/CS2RTGq) and the pinned Messages in that Channel.

 ## Bugs and Suggestions
-If you found a bug please open an Issue here on Github or report it in the *#bug-reports* Channel on our [Discord](https://discordapp.com/invite/CS2RTGq).
+If you found a bug please open an Issue here on GitHub or report it in the *#bug-reports* Channel on our [Discord](https://discordapp.com/invite/CS2RTGq).
 Please make sure to explain the bug as exactly as possible (and add screenshots if possible).

 If you want to suggest a feature for the mod, you can do that with opening an Issue.